rust-lang/rfcs/active/0000-fromliteral.md

 Add generic literal types to the language officially (not just in the compiler), and create a single FromLiteral<T: GenericLiteral> type or reuse FromPrimitive.

+Only FromStringLiteral could be added, as it is the most needed (rust contains >300 uses of .to_string and only 20 uses of .to_owned) and the type of the argument from_vector_literal should take is quite hard to decide on.

 # Unresolved questions

 As always, naming is bikesheddable.

 Is there enough of a use-case for a FromIntegerLiteral or FromFloatLiteral?

+DST being implemented could allow better ways to pass vector literals around.
+This isn't a question, is it?